-The Sun is 93 million miles (150,000 kilometers) from Earth.
-Its nearest stellar neighbor is the Alpha Centauri triple star system: Proxima Centauri is 2.24 light years away, and Alpha Centauri A and B – two stars orbiting each other – are 4.37 light years away.
-A light year is the distance light travels in one year, which is equal to 5,878,499,810,000 miles or 9,460,528,400,000 kilometers.
+The Sun is about 93 million miles (150 million kilometers) from Earth.
+Its nearest stellar neighbor is the Alpha Centauri triple star system: red dwarf star Proxima Centauri is 4.24 light-years away, and Alpha Centauri A and B – two sunlike stars orbiting each other – are 4.37 light-years away.
+A light-year is the distance light travels in one year, which equals about 6 trillion miles (9.5 trillion kilometers).Orbit and Rotation

 Orbit and Rotation